 The EPF often liaises with government and government departments, providing representation on or before boards, committees and commissions constituted under Acts or Regulations applicable to our membership.

 Through a portion of members’ levies, we also provide funding for the general promotion of eggs via Eggs Inc

-There are approximately 170 farming members of the EPF and membership is mandatory under the Commodity Levies (Eggs) Order 1999.
-Any person or organisation that purchases 100 or more one to five day-old layer chicks in a calendar year automatically becomes a member of the EPF and is responsible for contributing a levy.
+There are approximately 157 farming members of the EPF and membership is mandatory under the Commodity Levies (Eggs) Order 2022.
+Any person or organisation that purchases 100 or more one day-old layer chicks in a calendar year automatically qualifies to becomes a member of the EPF and is responsible for contributing a levy.